baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-testing-with-robotvasp/verifyname-testing-robot-vasp-withdrawal.md

 * **Conditions**
   * Your VASP must use the Report API to send the canceled transaction to the VerifyVASP Central Server.
+  * Your VASP must call the Owner Verification Result API again to report the error.
 * **Expected Result**
   * The Robot VASP stops calling the Check Transaction Status API.
-  * The reported result will be changed from VERIFIED to ERROR or DENIED.
+  * The reported result will be changed from `VERIFIED` to` ERROR` or` DENIED`.
 Your VASP can confirm the change in the state of verification by using the Get Owner Verification Result API or the List Owner Verification Result API.

 <br />